chokevin8/chokevin8.github.io/_projects/1_project.md

 ## Q: What impact did this project have on me? ##

-Therefore, I believe that this Master's research will be an important turning point of my career in developing myself as an interdisciplinary scientist that is able to utilize biology/medical data and extract meaningful features out of them.
+This project has and will be an important turning point of my career in developing myself as an interdisciplinary scientist that is able to utilize biology/medical data and extract meaningful features out of them.

 ---